 Two out of 4 tags used in 2015 worked only for a short while, thus allowing us to track the birds named “Kacor” and “Levente” only within the breeding season.
 The other two birds, “Pétör” and “Csele” provided us with a host of useful information throughout their migration.

 In the autumn of 2016, further 3 tagged rollers set off towards Africa.
-"Artúr", "Fehérlófia" and "Eleven" can be monitored continuously on the interactive map above.
+"Artúr", "Fehérlófia" and "Eleven" can be followed on the interactive map of http://satellitetracking.eu/.

 The tag only weighs 4.5 grams, that is less than 5% of the body weight.
 (Photos: Béla Tokody, Zoltán Orbán).